RicardoXuu/SpacGPA_Tutorials/README.md

 ### Option A — Create a conda environment (recommended)

 1) Create the environment
-(If you prefer a different CUDA/toolkit, edit the PyTorch lines in environment.yml to match your GPU / driver, or switch to CPU-only builds from pytorch.)
 **`conda env create -f environment.yml`**
 **`conda activate SpacGPA`**
+(Attention：If you prefer a different CUDA/toolkit, edit the PyTorch lines in environment.yml to match your GPU / driver, or switch to CPU-only builds from pytorch.
+See [PyTorch]<https://pytorch.org/get-started/locally/>
+for a suitable PyTorch Version build for your CUDA/CPU)
 2) Install SpacGPA (from the repository root)
 **`pip install -e .`**